St Mary of the Angels Roman Catholic Church, Canton: Church history

 The church was designed by architect Frederick Walters and built by W. T. Morgan.
 The foundation stone of the church was laid on 20 January 1907 by Bishop Hedley and later that year, on 30 October, the altar was consecrated before the church opened on 3 December.
 The tower was added in 1916.
 The church is built using roughly dressed Pennant sandstone and cut Bath stone ashlar dressings, in a late 12th-century French style.

 In January 1941, the sacristies and St Ann's Chapel in the church were destroyed by an air raid to be rebuilt 10 years later.

 In 1952, the church was temporarily closed to repaint and clean the church as well as to install new lighting and amplifiers.
 The church was repainted again in 1962.

 It became a listed building in 1975, as a building of quality by a noted ecclesiastical architect.

 In 1991 the church came under the care of the Archdiocese of Cardiff after many years under the Benedictine community.

 On 11 October 2022, it was announced that the parish priest, Canon Peter Collins, was to be the new Bishop of East Anglia, in succession to Bishop Alan Hopes.
 He was ordained bishop and installed as the fifth Bishop of East Anglia at St John the Baptist Cathedral in Norwich on 14 December 2022.

 In January 2023, Archbishop Mark O'Toole appointed Rev. Canon David Hayman, the Chancellor of the Archdiocese of Cardiff, and parish priest of Pontypool, as the new parish priest.
+A priest in charge was in place from Easter 2023 whilst the parish was without their Parish Priest.

+In December 2025, Canon Hayman was announced to be replaced by Canon Benedict Koledoye in February 2026.

 The church underwent an internal reordering in 2000.

 The parish has taken responsibility for the parish records of Sacred Heart, Leckwith, Cardiff.